sadanandpai/javascript-code-challenges/challenges/functions-concepts.md

 ### Q. Achieve prototypal inheritance using functions to create objects in JavaScript

-- 2 functions can be used create objects with constructor call to the functions
+- 2 functions can be used to create objects with constructor call to the functions
-- The prototype of child function is connected with parent function to achieve the inheritance behavior
+- The prototype of the child function is connected with the parent function to achieve the inheritance behavior

 ```js
 function parent(name) {